Nigeria

 View from our campsite in the back of the hotel.

-There were speculations about safety before we even entered Nigeria (a lot of fighting caused by extreme Muslim groups calling for Sharia law).
+lot of fighting caused by extreme Muslim groups calling for Sharia law).
 Our plan was to head north towards Jos and Yankari National Park, but after reading about the recent bombings we changed our mind and headed towards the Afi Mountains early.

 An important habitat for wildlife, this fantastic wildlife sanctuary protects a number of threatened and endangered species, including the rare Cross River Gorilla and Drill Monkey.
 Check out how cool they look: